MicrosoftDocs/winrt-api/windows.ui.composition/visual_opacity.md

 The opacity of the visual.

 ## -remarks

-This property is animatable and can be associated with a [KeyFrameAnimation](keyframeanimation.md) or [ExpressionAnimation](expressionanimation.md) using [CompositionObject::StartAnimation](compositionobject_startanimation.md).
+This property can be animated.
+Call [CompositionObject.StartAnimation](compositionobject_startanimation_709050842.md) to associate it with a [CompositionAnimation](https://docs.microsoft.com/windows/uwp/composition/composition-animation).

 ## -examples